maxdemaio/max-nextjs/data/blog/machine-language.md

 - R3: 0011
 - R2: 0010

-Now instead of coding directly in binary we can use a machine language instructions using assembly language.
-This assembly language will have an Assembler program to convert it into its binary counterpart.
+Now instead of coding in binary we can use symbolic assembly language.
+This assembly language will have an assembler program to convert it into its binary counterpart.

 ```asm
 ADD R2, R1, R3